[Orginally posted on Sydney Indy Media]

 All Australians should be alarmed at the accelerating rate of global

-warming highlighted by melting polar ice and extreme fires, the
+warming highlighted by melting polar ice and

 Australian Greens said